evacado0/git-practice/fun_facts.md

-- I have a pet fish
+Fun facts:
-- I like to knit
+- I used to run cross country in highschool
+- I have tried every boba shop in my college town